-Assemble & Serve: In individual bowls place the cooked quinoa, corn, lettuce, beef, and tomato.
+Assemble & Serve: In individual bowls place the mixed grains, corn, lettuce, beef steak, and tomato.
 Garnish with cilantro and serve with salsa.

 Note: this salad is also delicious the following day.
 Add the salsa just before service to ensure the vegetables stay crunchy.